Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Lindisfarne - Rose Bay, placing the area among the bottom 25% of areas assessed nationally

 Lindisfarne - Rose Bay has seen approximately 13 dwellings granted development approval annually.
-Over the past five financial years, from FY21 to FY25, 65 homes were approved, and a further seven have been approved in FY26.
-On average, 2.3 people per year moved to the area with each new home constructed during these years, reflecting strong demand that supports property values.
+Over the past five financial years, from FY21 to FY25, 65 homes were approved, with a further 11 approved in FY26 as of present.
+On average, 2.3 people moved to the area per new home constructed over these five years, reflecting strong demand that supports property values.

-New homes are being built at an average expected construction cost of $248,000.
-This financial year has seen $200,000 in commercial approvals registered, indicating a predominantly residential focus.
-Compared to Greater Hobart, Lindisfarne - Rose Bay shows significantly reduced construction activity, with 73.0% fewer approvals per person, which generally supports stronger demand and values for established properties.
-This activity is also below the national average, suggesting the area's established nature and potential planning limitations.
-Recent building activity consists entirely of detached houses, maintaining the area's traditional suburban character focused on family homes.
+New homes are being built at an average expected construction cost value of $248,000.
+This financial year has seen $200,000 in commercial approvals, indicating a primarily residential focus.
+Compared to Greater Hobart, Lindisfarne - Rose Bay shows significantly reduced construction activity, with 73.0% fewer constructions per person than the regional average.
+This limited new supply generally supports stronger demand and values for established properties.
+The area's construction activity is also below the national average, suggesting its established nature and potential planning limitations.

 Frequently Asked Questions - Development